 Recently, the gaming mouse industry has seen a lot of changes.
-Everyone’s attention is towards lightweight gaming mice, like XTRFY M4, HyperX Pulsefire Haste, and Logitech G603 these days.
+Everyone’s attention is towards lightweight gaming mice as we saw in our XTRFY M4 review, as well as in the HyperX Pulsefire Haste review that we published.
+The entire industry is embracing this trend these days.
 Whether you prefer lightweight gaming mice or not, it’s always good to have options.
 Today, in 2021, you can get a significantly different mouse than what was even available a couple of years ago.

 Ultimately, this is a win for the consumers.
 More choices mean more competition, and that gives us great options at several different price brackets.
-Speaking of price, that is one of the main themes you’ll see in this review.
+As we mentioned in our Razer Deathadder v2 review, competition or pricing is really the main driving force behind innovation.
+Speaking of price, that is one of the main themes you’ll see in our Ajazz AJ390 Lightweight Gaming Mouse review.

 PRODUCT INFO Ajazz AJ390 Manufacture Ajazz Available at View at Amazon